ember-learn/guides-source/guides/v3.9.0/tutorial/service.md

 ```

 > *__Note:__*  *All commands are primarily written for `bash`*
-> *If you are on `windows` machine and using the default command prompt go with the below syntax*
+> *If you are using a terminal other than bash, your commands may be different.
+For example, in a Windows command prompt, you would use the following syntax:*

 ```bash
 set LEAFLET_MAPS_API_KEY=<your key here>